zilahir/rzblog/content/blog/how-i-ride-2020/index.md

 If you decide you are going to deploy from docker, that's a bit of a longer run, but definitely worth it.
 I will leave here [this](https://www.youtube.com/watch?v=Sf3-16eJNII) video, where a fellow developers show how he does it.

+Also, `GitHub` has now a feature called [`actions`](https://github.com/features/actions), which can build, test, and deploy your applications.
+I love how far we have gotten even from `Jenkins` jobs, to actual `CI/CD`.

 # Documentation

 I know.
 Everybody does hate it, but it's really crucial.
 The earlier you realize that, the less pain you will cause to yourself, or to your team.
 Write documentation, explain what you did, and how to use it.
 Recently I had a small personal project, I wrote a`GatsbyJs` starter.
 It has a pretty simple [documentation](https://github.com/zilahir/react-landing-page/blob/master/README.md), but it still does it job.